alseambusher/WSTagger/README.md

 #WSTagger
-Provides tags for a web services automatically using WSDL and PHP
+Provides tags for a web services automatically from their WSDL using python
-##TODO
-Everything